Permanent Missions of Federal Republic of Germany and the German Democratic Republic: Origins and development

 Preceding the permanent missions the GDR operated unofficial missions in Western countries, such as Britain, where "KfA Ltd", an agency of the Kammer für Außenhandel, or Department of Foreign Trade of the Ministry of Foreign Affairs, was established in 1959.
 By the early 1970s, this had begun to function as a de facto East German embassy in London, including diplomats on its staff.

 The permanent seats in practice were ambassadors so the DDR also referred to them as ambassadors.
 They had to accredit themselves to the head of state of the other country.
 The representative of West Germany by the head of state council and the representative of East Germany by the president of the republic.

 By contrast, East Germany did consider West Germany a completely separate country, meaning that while the East German mission in Bonn was accredited to the West German Chancellery, its West German counterpart in East Berlin was accredited to East Germany's Ministry of Foreign Affairs.

 FRG representatives in East Berlin, GDR

-Permanent representatives of the FRG in the GDR were:
+Permanent representatives of the FRG by the GDR were: